Daily High to Daily Low: Is It Safe to Buy Alcoa Corporation (AA)?

 Sponsored

-The average price from analysts is $53.43, which is $4.34 above the current price.
-AA currently public float of 185.07M and currently shorts hold a 5.99% ratio of that float.
-Today, the average trading volume of AA was 8.08M shares.
+The average price from analysts is $53.43, which is -$2.17 below the current price.
+AA currently public float of 185.07M and currently shorts hold a 6.59% ratio of that float.
+Today, the average trading volume of AA was 8.19M shares.

 AA’s Market Performance

-AA stocks went down by -5.00% for the week, with a monthly jump of 20.92% and a quarterly performance of 34.47%, while its annual performance rate touched 270.73%.
-The volatility ratio for the week stands at 6.40% while the volatility levels for the past 30 days are set at 4.98% for Alcoa Corporation.
-The simple moving average for the period of the last 20 days is -1.31% for AA stocks with a simple moving average of 38.28% for the last 200 days.
+AA stocks went up by 6.40% for the week, with a monthly jump of 24.48% and a quarterly performance of 42.87%, while its annual performance rate touched 346.41%.
+The volatility ratio for the week stands at 5.64% while the volatility levels for the past 30 days are set at 5.06% for Alcoa Corporation.
+The simple moving average for the period of the last 20 days is 8.78% for AA stocks with a simple moving average of 54.06% for the last 200 days.

 Analysts’ Opinion of AA